achilleasNP/achilleasNP.github.io/_posts/2022-06-17-nixos_on_gbook.markdown

 previously with my pinebook pro).
 I found the defaults of the Manjaro sway gave a pleasant user experience, so much so, that I considered switching from xmonad on my other systems.
-I would have kept it, if I hadn't decided to complicate my life again and try nixos one more time.
+I would have kept it, if I hadn't decided to complicate my life again and try NixOS one more time.

 I have started with NixOS version 21.11, but the kernel didn't support my wireless interface.
-After a bit of searching around, I found that you can get nixos image with the latest linuxPackages_latest from Hydra as discussed here <https://discourse.nixos.org/t/how-to-get-a-nixos-image-with-newer-kernel/17334>.
+After a bit of searching around, I found that you can get NixOS image with the latest linuxPackages_latest from Hydra as discussed here <https://discourse.nixos.org/t/how-to-get-a-nixos-image-with-newer-kernel/17334>.
-The image with the newer kernel did the trick and started me on my Nixos journey.
+The image with the newer kernel did the trick and started me on my NixOS journey.